Central African Republic–Turkey relations

-The Central African Republic–Turkey relations are the foreign relations between the Central African Republic and Turkey.
+Central African Republic–Turkey relations are the bilateral relations between the Central African Republic and Turkey.

 History

 When the 2012 civil war in Central African Republic started, Turkey was among the first nations to provide assistance for the victims of violence, while also paying endeavors for the mobilization of the international community to assist those in need.
 The Turkish IHH Humanitarian Relief Foundation provided flour, oil, sugar, rice and money to the country.

 In 2014, the Turkish news agency Anadolu Agency stated that the Turkish Cooperation and Coordination Agency (TIKA) had donated computers to the Central African government during a visit of the delegation to Turkey while attending a meeting of Organization of Islamic Cooperation (OIC).
 The Turkish government's contribution to the development of the Central African Republic includes the modernization of hospitals and mosques, as well as and monetary donations.
 The Turkish Directorate of Religious Affairs and Turkish Red Crescent are reported having contributed as well.

 In 2022, after a bilateral visit of the Central African Foreign Minister Sylvie Baïpo-Temon to Turkey, the two countries signed agreements on political consultation, protocol training, cooperation framework, as well as issues in the fields of mining and transportation.